A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 Here are the questions I get most often, along with important stuff I wish I had known myself before buying tickets the first time…

-FAQ #1: How can I predict when Federer, Djokovic, Rafa, Serena, Osaka (or my other favorite player) will play?
+FAQ #1: How can I predict when (and on which court) Alcaraz, Djokovic, Sabalenka, Gauff, Swiatek or my other favorite player will play?
+Will they play Day or Night Sessions?

 -

-FYI: A fun way to get your head around the draw/brackets — and potential match-ups — is to play this year’s 2019 Tennis Channel’s Racquet Bracket challenge.
+FYI: A fun way to get your head around the draw/brackets — and potential match-ups — is to enter the official US Open “Million-Dollar Bracket” contest.
+Each submission that correctly picks all 127 matches in the men’s singles bracket will share from a prize pool of One Million Dollars ($1,000,000).
 It’s also a great way to become more familiar with some players you may not have heard of yet but probably will soon.

 FAQ #2: How do a see the exact location of seats that I might buy (in Ashe, Armstrong, or Grandstand)?

-- Arthur Ashe Stadium Seating Chart (view from above)
+- Arthur Ashe Seating Chart (view from above)

 - My annotated Ashe Stadium SHADE map